geerc/www/gkapfham/Teaching.md

 ## Additional Courses

-The course materials for classes taught between Fall 2000 and Spring 2013 are available if you [Contact Me]({{site.baseurl}}/Contact/) with your request.
+The course materials for the classes that I taught between the Fall 2000 and Spring 2013 semesters are available if you [Contact Me]({{site.baseurl}}/Contact/) with your request.
 However, please note that the most representative and current material is accessible through the above sites.